HackerUSA-CE/FSI-Creating-a-Choose-Your-Own-Adventure-Game/README.md

 # Creating a Choose Your Own Adventure Game

-This is an activity for FSWD Lesson 1.10.2- Conditional Statements.
+This is an activity for SD Lesson 1.10.2- Conditional Statements.

 Please refer to the Activity Guide in Canvas for directions.